Maria del Rio-Chanona

-I am a JSMF Postdoctoral Research Fellow at the Complexity Science Hub Vienna and the Growth Lab at the Harvard Kennedy School.
-I did a PhD in Mathematics at the Institute for New Economic Thinking at the Oxford Martin School, University of Oxford.
+I am an Assistant Professor at University College London’s Computer Science department.
+I was JSMF Fellow at the Complexity Science Hub and the Growth Lab at the Harvard Kennedy School.
+I did my PhD in Mathematics at the Institute for New Economic Thinking at the Oxford Martin School, University of Oxford.

 Current Research